research-software-directory/research-software-directory/README.md

 These types correspond to the `Item Type` in Zotero, please do not use any of the other types available.
 If you have an item that doesn't fit, please [open an issue in this GitHub repository](https://github.com/NLeSC/rsd-instruction/issues/new) and we'll figure it out & update this document.

-#### Journal papers
+#### Papers
 These are peer reviewed papers, and typically have a DOI already.
-If you do not have a DOI yet, for instance, when the paper is under submission or in preparation, add it as a `Manuscript` first.
+If you do not have a DOI yet, for instance, when the paper is under submission or in preparation, add it as a [Manuscript](#manuscript) first.
-Once you have a DOI, add the paper as `Journal paper` and remove the manuscript entry.
+Once you have a DOI, add the paper as `Journal Article` or `Conference Paper` and remove the manuscript entry.
+Depending on the domain, there may be differences between the two categories, please chose the one most representative for your paper.

 #### Software
 For software, there are two separate cases: